Wappo

-The Wappo (endonym: Micewal) are an indigenous people of northern California.
+The Wappo (endonym: Micewal) are an Indigenous people of northern California.
 Their traditional homelands are in Napa Valley, the south shore of Clear Lake, Alexander Valley, and Russian River valley.
 They are distantly related to the Yuki people, from which they seem to have diverged at least 500 years ago.
 Their language, Wappo, has been influenced by the neighboring Pomo, who use the term A'shochamai or A'shotenchawi (transcribed as Ashochimi by some authors), meaning "northerners", to refer to the Wappo.

 Culture

 Prior to European colonization, the Wappo lived by hunting and gathering, and lived in small groups without centralized political authority, in homes built from branches, leaves and mud.
 Their woven baskets were so well-crafted that they were able to hold water.

-The Wappo are an indigenous people of northern California.
-Their traditional homelands are in Napa Valley, the south shore of Clear Lake, Alexander Valley, Sonoma Valley, and Russian River valley.